amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 ## How it works

 Dapr resource binding starts with a yaml-based file called a *binding configuration*.
 This file describes the resource to which you'll communicate along with its binding details.
-Once configured, your service can receive or trigger events from the resource.
+Once configured, your service can receive events from the resource or trigger events on it.
 (Binding configurations are presented in detail later in the *Components* section.)

 ### Input bindings